MattC04/Yelp-Recommendation-System/README.md

 A full-stack recommendation app that ranks restaurants using reviews, sentiment, and NLP semantics, with a Vue frontend and a FastAPI backend.

 ## Overview
-- Frontend: Vue (`frontend/src/components/YelpSearch.vue`) with a dual-field search (Find + Near), result ranking and explanations, loading animation, and minimal AI scoring fallback in the UI.
+- Frontend: Vue (`frontend/src/components/YelpSearch.vue`) with a dual-field search (Find + Near), result ranking and explanations, loading animation, optional map view, and minimal AI scoring fallback in the UI.
 - Backend: FastAPI (`backend/main.py`) that loads the processed Yelp dataset, computes TF‑IDF and (optionally) SentenceTransformer semantic similarities, and exposes a unified `/search` endpoint.
 - Data: Main raw reviews live in `data/yelp_reviews.csv` (large).
 A processed, smaller file with sentiment and bag-of-words lives in `output/yelp_reviews_bow_sentiment.csv` and is used for fast search.